-The Saatva Classic mattress is one of America's most sought-after luxury innerspring hybrids and the flagship model from New York-based Saatva sleep.
-One of the first brands to step into the affordable luxury online mattress market, Saatva has since become synonymous with high-end mattresses at much more reasonable prices.
+The Saatva Classic mattress is one of America's most sought-after luxury innerspring hybrids and the flagship model from New York-based sleep specialist Saatva.
+One of the first brands to step into the affordable luxury online mattress market, Saatva has since become synonymous with selling high-end mattresses for reasonable prices.